 As a believer in Christ Jesus, the right knowledge you need to pursue your passion comes from the word of God.
 The secret is to rely on the Holy Spirit living in you for help with understanding.
 Scripture says it is the Holy Spirit who reveals the deep things of God to us -1 Cor 2:10.
 Your teacher is the Holy Spirit -John 14:26.
 The verse says the Holy Spirit will teach you ALL THINGS, not some things or a few things.
 The Holy Spirit is always teaching but have you always been present in His class?
 Without the Holy Spirit, the Bible may remain just another storybook.

 Information is easily accessible today because of search engines.
 When necessary, pursue further education.
 Enroll in a short course.
 Develop an interest in reading.
 Also, speak to people who have some experience in the field that you are interested in as advised in Proverbs 12:15.

 Passion with ignorance?

 Now, let’s focus on Romans chapter 10.
 Apostle Paul calls out the Jews who have a passion/ enthusiasm/ zeal for God yet lack the right knowledge about God.
-In fact, Paul says he bears witness about their passion.
+Paul says he bears witness to their passion.
 That should tell you that their passion for God is not hidden.
 Yet they were not saved.
-Being ignorant about the righteousness of God, they sought their own righteousness.
+Being ignorant about the righteousness of God, they sought their righteousness.
 These Jews do not know that salvation is by faith in Christ Jesus-Romans 10:9-10 and that the same faith in Christ Jesus produces righteousness -Romans 3:22, Romans 5:17.
-These Jews do all manner of good things out of their passion for God and equate their good works to be their righteousness.
+The Jews do all manner of good things out of their passion for God and equate their good works to be righteousness.

 Today, we have such passionate but ignorant people in our midst.
-They are actually present in churches.
+They are present in churches.
 Some occupy leadership roles misleading the whole congregation.
 They have a passion for God but their passion is not driven by a true knowledge of God and what He expects from us.
-The missing link in their passion for God is faith or absolute trust and confidence in Jesus Christ.
+The missing link in their passion for God isfaith or absolute trust and confidence in Jesus Christ.

-There would have been no need for the Savior if we could all become righteous by our own effort.
-I want you to grasp it, that we are accepted as righteous in the sight of God on account of what Jesus did -2 Cor 5:21.
+There would have been no need for the Savior if we could all become righteous by our effort.
+I want you to understand that we are accepted as righteous in the sight of God on account of what Jesus did -2 Cor 5:21.

-Go all out and pursue your passion but remember to balance your passion with the right knowledge and understanding so you don’t look back one day and regret your actions.
+Go all out and pursue your passion but remember to balance your passion with the right knowledge and understanding so you don’t look back with regret..

 Your love donation will help us to reach many more people with the Gospel of Christ.